Money

 Finding dignity in their work

 Many think that those in poverty can help themselves if they just receive enough charity.
-But money is not enough people need to feel the dignity to be fully encouraged to transform their lives.
+But money is not enough people need to feel dignity to be fully encouraged to transform their lives.
 To get dignity, they need to work their way out of poverty.

 For instance, a small bakery that was set up in Kigali by the Rwandan government were 20 poor women employed.
 The bakery was financed by two charities and sold goods to government offices.

-While this may sound good on paper, it wasn't working.
+While this may sound good on paper, it wasn’t working.
 The bakery generated losses of $650 a month and could only continue its service with charity-supported money.
-The women working there earned only 50 cents a day, which isn't enough to raise them out of poverty.
+The women working there earned only 50 cents a day, which wasn’t enough to raise them out of poverty.

 The solution was empowerment and accountability.
 Instead of running the bakery like a business, the women would be accountable for the cost and sales.
 They earn a base wage and get a commission for the total sales made.
 It effectively connected their wages to the outcome of the project.

-The employees started to feel like they own a stake in the bakery's success and began making decisions and improving themselves.
+The employees started to feel like they owned a stake in the bakery’s success and began making decisions and improving themselves.
 The bakery grew so much that women quadrupled their income-earning two dollars a day with more than the typical earnings of Kigali women.

 The success and sense of ownership gave the woman dignity and confidence to no longer rely on support from others.
 They felt confident in choosing for themselves what they wanted.